DevExpress/devextreme-documentation/concepts/Common/TypeScript Support/05 Configure a Widget.md

-The following code example shows how to declare a widget configuration object using TypeScript.
+The following code example shows how to declare a UI component configuration object using TypeScript.

     window.onload = () => {
         var options: DevExpress.viz.charts.dxChartOptions;